 Finding the ideal person to film your wedding comes down to whether your visions match.
 If you’d love a chronological record of the day, someone who specializes in documentary-style video is your go-to guy.
 On the other end of the spectrum is the pro who takes a cinematic approach, utilizing dramatic angles and inventive editing for a Hollywood-movie feel.
-Ask recently married friends for their recs, and then pick the brains of your already-booked vendors, too; they’ve likely been around many videographers in their day.
+Ask recently married friends for their recommendations, and then pick the brains of your already-booked vendors, too—they’ve likely been around many videographers in their day.
 This is especially true of your photographer—even more so if she’s employed by a large studio, which may offer dual photo/video packages with pros who are used to working together as a team.
 It’s also a good idea to scour video sites, like Vimeo or YouTube, where many professionals post their work.

 Ask the Right Questions